 "Having said that, at these levels, EGBs (European government bonds) are very resilient given the lingering uncertainty, aided by uncertainty in Germany as well."

 Annegret Kramp-Karrenbauer, the woman who had been expected to become Germany's next chancellor, said on Monday she would not run for the top job -- succumbing to a scandal involving the far right and blowing open the race to succeed Angela Merkel.

-Most 10-year bond yields were up 3 basis points on the day.
+10-year bond yields across the bloc were up 2 basis points on the day in late trade.

 It is down around 20 bps so far this year on concern that the coronavirus outbreak will hurt economic growth and encourage the European Central Bank to maintain an easy monetary policy stance.